CodeNow/on-prem-terraform/README.md

 ### Step 4: Update DNS

-Run `terraform output` and update the name servers for your domain.
+Run  `terraform referesh -var-file="environments/main.tfvars"` and update the name servers for your domain.
 There should 4 entries.
 DNS nameservers need to be propagated before going on to the next step.

 ### Step 5: Create Kops configuration

 [kops]() is a tool to automatically spin up

 ```
-soucre create-k8-cluster-terraform.bash environments/main.tfvars
+source create-k8-cluster.bash environments/main.tfvars
 ```

 ### Step 6: Apply configuration